Zero to 180 – Three Minute Magic

 Must-see documentary film

-- Acclaimed bluegrass musician Jimmy Arnold recorded 1977’s Jimmy Arnold – Guitar at Track, with musical support from Johnny Castle, Ricky Skaggs, and Mike Auldridge, among others.
-Arnold’s album was assembled from three separate recording sessions at Track between October, 1974 and June, 1976, with Steve Ham, Obie O’Brien, and “R.B.” responsible for the audio engineering. [listen to entire album]
+• Acclaimed bluegrass musician Jimmy Arnold recorded 1977’s Jimmy Arnold – Guitar at Track Recorders, with musical support from Johnny Castle, Ricky Skaggs, and Mike Auldridge, among others.
+Arnold’s album was assembled from three separate recording sessions at Track between October, 1974 and June, 1976, with Steve Ham, Obie O’Brien, and “R.B.” responsible for the audio engineering. [listen to entire album].

-- Del McCoury, with support from Bill Runkle, Don Eldreth, Dewey Renfro, and Bill Poffinberger, recorded the songs for the Our Kind Of Grass album in April and June of 1976 at Track Recorders, with engineering assistance from Obie O’Brien, Gerry Wyckoff, and the ‘mysterious’ R.B.
-Rebel Records released Our Kind of Grass in 1978 — audio link to the entire album — while the LP saw release in Japan the following year.
+• Del McCoury, with support from Bill Runkle, Don Eldreth, Dewey Renfro, and Bill Poffinberger, recorded the songs for the Our Kind Of Grass album in April and June of 1976 at Track Recorders, with engineering assistance from Obie O’Brien, Gerry Wyckoff, and the ‘mysterious’ R.B.
+Our Kind of Grass would be issued by Rebel Records in 1978, while the LP also release in Japan the following year.
+Audio link to the entire album.

-- Seabird Band – country rockers from Norfolk Virginia – recorded their lone full-length release, in part, at Track, with engineering assistance from Bill McCullough and Gerry Wyckoff (audio link to “Sweet Forgetfulness“).
-Is it possible that the LP’s rear cover photos (see image below) were taken at Track?
+• Seabird Band – country rockers from Norfolk Virginia – recorded their lone full-length release, in part, at Track Recorders, with engineering assistance from Bill McCullough and Gerry Wyckoff (audio link to “Sweet Forgetfulness“).
+Is it possible that the 1979 LP’s rear cover photos (see image below) were taken at Track?

 The story behind the album’s cover is somewhat checkered, and we were delighted to have Jerry Douglas tell us that it should have won an award for ‘Best Cover’ — later we learned that David Grisman has a copy of it on his music room’s ‘Wall of Fame.’
 On the other hand, one club owner said that he could never mount our album on the club’s wall, because it would end up “shot full of holes!”

-- Catfish Hodge‘s Bout With the Blues album — recorded at Track (save for two tracks) — was produced by Hodge, as well as Mark Greenhouse, Bill McCullough, and Mitch Collins (who also played keyboards).
+• Catfish Hodge‘s Bout With the Blues album — recorded at Track (save for two tracks) and issued by Adelphi in 1981 — was produced by Hodge, as well as Mark Greenhouse, Bill McCullough, and Mitch Collins (who also played keyboards).
 Steuart Smith and Steve Jacobs both contributed guitar, while Jimmy Thackery stepped in to play slide guitar on “A-Political Blues.”
 At the time of the album’s release, interestingly, Catfish would form a new group – Chicken Legs – using members of his own band combined with “four of the five remaining members of Little Feat.”

-- Crystal’s Image recorded their strings-enhanced disco/soul classic “A Friend” b/w “Crystal’s Image (Cold Crush Theme)” in 1980 at Track — a recording that boutique reissue label, Numero Group would reissue thirty or so years later in 2012.
-Special audio treat: check out the left-field sound effect around the the 2:00 mark of the A-side (Q — was this “soul shout” part of the original mix?)
+• Crystal’s Image recorded their strings-enhanced disco/soul classic “A Friend” b/w “Crystal’s Image (Cold Crush Theme)” in 1980 at Track — a recording that Chicago boutique reissue label, Numero Group would reissue thirty or so years later in 2012.
+Special audio treat: check out the left-field sound effect around the the 2:00 mark of the A-side (Q = was this “soul shout” part of the original mix?)

-- Bill Harrell & The Virginians recorded all the songs for 1980’s I Can Hear Virginia Calling Me album at Track in August, October, and November of 1978, with additional musical input, again, from Mike Auldridge (audio link to “I Can Hear Virginia Calling Me“).
+• Bill Harrell & The Virginians recorded all the songs for 1980 album, I Can Hear Virginia Calling Me, at Track Recorders in August, October, and November of 1978, with additional musical input, again, from Mike Auldridge (audio link to “I Can Hear Virginia Calling Me“).

-- Herndon-Edwards Band recorded their original soft rock/power pop concoction – “No Time Waiting” b/w “Broken Hearted Woman” – at Track.
-As one Discogs contributor declared, “A side goes hard,” who added that the recording “threads the needle between power pop and something a little more leftfield.”
+• Herndon-Edwards Band recorded their original soft rock/power pop concoction, “No Time Waiting” b/w “Broken Hearted Woman,” at Track Recorders in 1980.
+One Discogs contributor declared, “A side goes hard,” and added that the recording “threads the needle between power pop and something a little more leftfield.”

-- THIS JUST IN: Thanks to a tip from Brian Bennett (comment below), I now know that Balloons For The Dog‘s “funky new wave/art rock” 45 from 1980 – “Assassination Candidate” b/w “Tuna Tonight” – was recorded at Track.
-This single, Balloon For The Dog’s sole release, was issued by Random Radar Records, a Silver Spring-based label established by Steve Feigenbaum, who would launch Cuneiform Records four years later with R. Stevie Moore’s What’s The Point?!!
+• THIS JUST IN: Thanks to a tip from Brian Bennett (comment below), I now know that Balloons For The Dog‘s “funky new wave/art rock” 45 from 1980 – “Assassination Candidate” b/w “Tuna Tonight” – was recorded at Track.
+This single, Balloon For The Dog’s sole release, was issued by Random Radar Records, a Silver Spring-based imprint established by Steve Feigenbaum, who would launch globally-renowned experimental/avant-garde label Cuneiform Records four years later with R. Stevie Moore’s What’s The Point?!!
 (Rune 1).

 John Simson‘s Track History Spotlight: